readium/readium-css/docs/CSS11-user_prefs.md

 The selectors used in user settings are indeed “conditional”, styles are applied if the variable (or a specific value for reading modes) is set as an inline style in `html` (`:root`).

-In theory, we can make it work with inline styles too, when variables are not supported by the web browser.

 ### Setting and removing a variable

 #### Setting